@alokai/cli

 -a, --all all

-Run the deployment for all stores
+Run operation for all stores

 -f, --framework=nextjs|nuxt framework